Utah Administrative Code

 (2) Guiding Principles for Monthly Subsidies.

-(a) The amount of monthly subsidy to be paid for a child is based on the child's present and long- term treatment and care needs and available resources, including the family's ability to meet the needs of the child.
+(a) The amount of monthly subsidy to be paid for a child is based on the child's present and long-term care and treatment needs and available resources, including the family's ability to meet the needs of the child.
 A combination of the parents' resources and subsidy should cover the ordinary and special needs expenses of the child projected over an extended period of time.

 (b) The amount of the monthly subsidy may not exceed the payment that would be made if the child was placed in a foster family home at the point in time when the agreement is being initiated or revised.

 (c) The amount of monthly subsidy may increase or decrease when the child's level of need or the family's ability to meet those needs changes.
-The family or the caseworker may initiate a change in the amount of subsidy at any time when needs or resources change.
+The family or the Child and Family Services worker may initiate a request for a change in the amount of subsidy up to two times per fiscal year, when needs or resources change.

-(d) For a child in public foster care, the requested amount of monthly subsidy is negotiated between the adoptive parent and caseworker.
-The Adoptive Parent Statement of Disclosure items must be reviewed in depth by the caseworker and adoptive parent prior to subsidy negotiation.
+(d) For a child in public foster care, the requested amount of monthly subsidy is negotiated between the adoptive parent and the Child and Family Services worker.
+Prior to subsidy negotiation, the adoptive parents must have reviewed the child's case file information and discussed in depth with the Child and Family Services worker what will be needed after the child leaves state's custody.

 (3) Process for Determining Monthly Subsidy Amount.

-(a) Utilizing the level of need criteria specified in R512-43-5(4), the caseworker and adoptive family identify the child's level of need.
+(a) Utilizing the level of need criteria specified in R512-43-5(4), the Child and Family Services worker and adoptive family identify the child's level of need.

-(b) The caseworker and adoptive family identify the applicable monthly subsidy payment range, according to the child's specified level of need, as specified in R512-43-5(5).
+(b) The Child and Family Services worker and adoptive family identify the applicable monthly subsidy payment range, according to the child's specified level of need, as specified in R512-43-5(5).

-(c) The caseworker and adoptive family negotiate the amount of monthly subsidy to be requested from the regional adoption assistance committee.
+(c) The Child and Family Services worker and adoptive family negotiate the amount of monthly subsidy to be requested from the regional adoption assistance committee.
 The requested monthly subsidy amount may not exceed the maximum amount for the specific level of need identified for the child nor the maximum amount that the child would receive if placed in a foster family home.

 (d) The identified need level for the child and requested amount of monthly subsidy is presented to the regional adoption assistance committee for approval.
 If the requested amount is not approved or is reduced by the committee, Child and Family Services must send a written notice to the adoptive parents within 30 days informing them of the process to request a fair hearing.